bbatsov/neocaml/README.md

 ### Font-locking

-   You can control the amount of fontification applied by Font Lock mode of major modes based on tree-sitter by customizing the variable ‘treesit-font-lock-level’.
+   You can control the amount of fontification applied by Font Lock mode of major modes based on tree-sitter by customizing the variable `treesit-font-lock-level`.
 Its value is a number between 1 and 4:

 - Level 1: This level usually fontifies only comments and function names in function definitions.